RodriguezAndres/RodriguezAndres.github.io/_posts/2016-02-03-starting-blog.markdown

 Second+ time push...

-- add the modified files
+- add the modified or new files
 - commit the changes to the local repository
-- push committed changes to the master repository
+- push local repository to the master repository

 ~~~ bash